RootsTech 2019 Opening Keynote Centers on Healing

-Elder Bednar, also Chairman of the Temple and Family History Executive Council of the Church shared the following, “I have reflected upon the important connections that will be made by, and the increase in sense of belonging that will come to, those of African descent who visit this historic facility.
-The Center for Family History will be a pre imminent center for African American genealogy in the world and will help their guests reconnect with their personal family histories both here in America and elsewhere.”
+Elder Bednar, also Chairman of the Temple and Family History Executive Council of the Church, shared the following: “I have reflected upon the important connections that will be made by, and the increase in sense of belonging that will come to, those of African descent who visit this historic facility.
+The Center for Family History will be a preeminent center for African-American genealogy in the world and will help their guests reconnect with their personal family histories both here in America and elsewhere.”

 Bednar went on to say, “The Church of Jesus Christ of Latter-day Saints, through FamilySearch International, is making a concerted effort to help establish a bridge back to Africa, so individuals can reclaim their African roots.”
-Following Bednar’s remarks he presented Moore and his team with a two million dollar contribution for the Center for Family History which will be housed in the museum.
+Following Bednar’s remarks, he presented Moore and his team with a 2-million-dollar contribution for the Center for Family History, which will be housed in the museum.

 The historic contribution and partnership announced at the opening general session of RootsTech 2019 was followed by the announcement of another esteemed guest, Martin Luther King III, the eldest son of Martin Luther King Jr. and Coretta Scott King.